o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl-reference/classes.md

+---
-# Classes
+title: AZSL Classes
+description: Examples, limitations, and restrictions on `class` objects in the Atom AZSL shader language.
+---

-SImilar to HLSL, classes in AZSL can be defined using the `class` keyword, and they can inherit from a single class or from multiple interfaces.
-However, there are a couple of points to consider when working with classes in AZSL.
+Similar to HLSL, classes in AZSL can be defined using the `class` keyword, and they can inherit from a single class or from multiple interfaces.
+However, there are a couple of points to consider when working with classes in AZSL:
-- Late symbols are not tolerated in the class method scope; this can be worked around by using deported method definition.
+- Late symbols are not tolerated in the class method scope.
+You can work around this by using out-of-class method definitions.
 - Repeatedly qualifying in-class method definitions is tolerated.
 - Variables defined in class cannot be initialized immediately because there are no constructors in AZSL.